shemian/static/README.md

 `
 In the event of an error, a descriptive error message will be displayed in the terminal or command prompt.

-## Output
-For each Markdown file, a corresponding HTML file will be created and stored in the `templates` folder with the same name and a `.html` extension.
-For example, a Markdown file named `example.md` will be converted to an HTML file named `example.html`.

 ## Notes
 The script uses the `markdown2` library to convert the Mardowns to HTML